Lyxot/WSAOnWin10/README.md

     - Input the command below and press enter, replacing `WSA_2XXX.XXXXX.X.X_XXXX_Release-with-magisk-XXXXXXX-XXXXXX-MindTheGapps-XX.X` with the name of the archive package

     `certutil -hashfile "WSA_2XXX.XXXXX.X.X_XXXX_Release-with-magisk-XXXXXXX-XXXXXX-MindTheGapps-XX.X" SHA256`
-    - Compare the SHA256 output with ones at Release or in the sha256-checksum.txt (if you download artifact from the Custom Build task).
+    - Compare the SHA256 output with ones at [Releases page](https://github.com/A-JiuA/WSAOnWin10/releases) or in the sha256-checksum.txt (if you download artifact from the Custom Build task).
     > **Note** :
     > If package don't have the same SHA-256 Hash, please download then check again. **DO NOT INSTALL!!!**
 4. Extract the zip file